 I would like to preference this review by stating that I’ve seen dozens of these cute dog movies wherein a dog is cast as the hero that saves Christmas, foils a crime or brings a family together.
-I’ve seen dogs do everything from do karate, become ghosts, go into space, play basketball, play soccer and too many stunts to count.
+I’ve seen dogs do everything: karate, become ghosts, go into space, play basketball, play soccer and too many stunts to count.
 I write this to let you know that I’m coming from years of experience before you decry my slightly negative review of the cute doggie movie.

 I will give the movie credit in that it does aim for a higher goal than most dog-centric movie, seeking a more philosophical angle.
 The story is told entirely from the point of view of the dog Toby and, surprisingly, his thoughts are not all about food and fetch.
 One of his very first thoughts, voiced by Josh Gad, seems to be about contemplating his purpose in life.
 That’s quite the question for a puppy to pose.
 I thought all dogs pondered about was where the food was and which smell is where.
 Could this dog really be more of a philosopher than another brainless pup?
 Don’t worry, kids; Toby’s not above knocking over dinner tables, eating hot dogs off the ground and farting loudly in the car.